Anti-terrorism, Crime and Security Act 2001: Part 5 (Racial hatred)

 This part substitutes "racially aggravated" with "racially or religiously aggravated" in some parts of the criminal law.

 Parts 6–8 (Weapons of mass destruction)

-This part makes it illegal to deal in biological or chemical weapons, or set off a nuclear explosion.
-It also makes it illegal to disclose information "which might prejudice the security of any nuclear site or of any nuclear material".
+These parts make it illegal to deal in biological or chemical weapons, or set off a nuclear explosion.
+They also make it illegal to disclose information "which might prejudice the security of any nuclear site or of any nuclear material".

 Part 9 (Aircraft security)

 This part allows for the Secretary of State to make new regulations, and for the detention of aircraft where there is suspicion of an act of violence against a person on the aircraft.

 Part 10 (Police powers)

 This part allows the police to forcefully obtain fingerprints and other identifying features from an individual to ascertain their identity, and for the Ministry of Defence Police to operate as police officers outside of their normal MOD property jurisdiction in relation to non-MOD crime in certain circumstances as defined by the statute.
 It also allows members of the British Transport Police to operate as police officers outside of their "natural jurisdiction" (mainly the railways) in certain circumstances as defined by the statute.